Parsl/parsl/docs/userguide/apps.rst

 There are limitations on what Python functions can be converted to apps:

 1. Functions should act only on defined input arguments.
+That is, they should not use script-level or global variables.
 2. Functions must explicitly import any required modules.
-3. Functions should not use script-level or global variables.
-4. Parsl uses `cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ and pickle to serialize Python objects to/from functions.
+3. Parsl uses `cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ and pickle to serialize Python objects to/from functions.
 Therefore, Python apps can only use input and output objects that can be serialized by cloudpickle or pickle.
-5. STDOUT and STDERR produced by Python apps remotely are not captured.
+4. STDOUT and STDERR produced by Python apps remotely are not captured.

 Special Keyword Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any Parsl app (a Python function decorated with the ``@python_app`` or ``@bash_app`` decorator) can use the following special reserved keyword arguments.

-1. inputs: (list) This keyword argument defines a list of input :ref:`label-futures`.
-Parsl will establish a dependency on these inputs and wait for the results of these futures to be resolved before execution.
-This is useful if one wishes to pass in an arbitrary number of futures at call time; note that if :ref:`label-futures` are passed as positional arguments, they will also be resolved before execution.
+1. inputs: (list) This keyword argument defines a list of input :ref:`label-futures` or files.
+   Parsl will wait for the results of any listed :ref:`label-futures` to be resolved before executing the app.
+   The ``inputs`` argument is useful both for passing files as arguments and when one wishes to pass in an arbitrary number of futures at call time.
-2. outputs: (list) This keyword argument defines a list of output :ref:`label-futures` that will be produced by this app.
-Parsl will track these files and ensure they are correctly created.
-   They can then be passed to other apps as input arguments.
+2. outputs: (list) This keyword argument defines a list of files that will be produced by the app.
+For each file thus listed, Parsl will create a future, track the file, and ensure that it is correctly created.
+The future can then be passed to other apps as an input argument.
-3. walltime: (int) If the app runs longer than ``walltime`` seconds, a ``parsl.app.errors.AppTimeout`` will be raised.
+3. walltime: (int) If the app runs longer than ``walltime`` seconds, a `parsl.app.errors.AppTimeout` will be raised.

 Returns
 ^^^^^^^

-A Python app returns an AppFuture that is a proxy for the results that will be returned by the app once it is executed.
-This future itself holds the python object(s) returned by the app.
+A Python app returns an AppFuture (see :ref:`label-futures`) as a proxy for the results that will be returned by the app once it is executed.
+This future itself holds the Python object(s) returned by the app.
 In case of an error or app failure, the future holds the exception raised by the app.

 Bash Apps
 ---------

-Parsl's Bash app is used to wrap the execution of external applications from the command-line.
-It can also be used to execute Bash scripts directly.
-To define a Bash app the wrapped Python function must return the command-line string to be executed.
+A Parsl Bash app is used to execute an external application or Bash script.
+It is defined by a ``@bash_app`` decorator followed by a Python function that return a command-line string to be executed by Parsl.

-The following code snippet shows a Bash app that will print a message to stdout.
+For example, the following code snippet first defines and then calls a Bash app `echo_hello`, which returns the string `'echo "Hello World!"'`.
-Any command-line invocation represented by an arbitrarily long string can be returned by a function decorated within a ``@bash_app`` to be executed.
-Unlike Python apps, Bash apps cannot return Python objects, instead they communicate by passing files.
-The decorated ``@bash_app`` function provides the same inputs and outputs keyword arguments to manage input and output files.
-It also includes keyword arguments for capturing the STDOUT and STDERR streams and recording them in files that are managed by Parsl.
+This string is a Bash command and will be executed as such.

 .. code-block:: python